-After two years of core curriculum, students choose one of three technical areas of emphasis:
+After two years of core curriculum, students choose one of four technical research areas of emphasis :

-Students may also choose to pursue a minor from another college at The University of Texas at Austin while completing their B.S. in biomedical engineering.
+Students may also pursue a minor from another college at The University of Texas at Austin while completing their B.S. in biomedical engineering.

 According to CNN Money.com, biomedical engineering is one of today's fastest growing fields.
 Many students who graduate with a bachelor's degree from The University of Texas at Austin find jobs working for medical device and pharmaceutical companies, while others pursue further coursework.
 Roughly one-third of our graduates find work in the biomedical/biotechnology industry, one-third attend medical school, and one-third pursue graduate school.